EtchedPixels/FUZIX/Kernel/platform/platform-challengeriii/README.md

 ## Hardware:

 Model 510 CPU card
-48K banked memory (at least 3 banks needed)
-4K  unbanked at D000-DFFF
+48K banked memory (at least 8 banks needed as no swap) 4K  unbanked at D000-DFFF
-Floppy card	(only used for timer and boot right now) CD36 hard disk	(hardcoded at the moment)
+Floppy card	(only used for timer and boot right now) CD36/CD74 hard disk	(hardcoded at the moment)

-At this point we can boot to the boot prompt and read the partition table but trying to mount the root fs fails.

-The PIA code for memory mapping needs some changes after that
+## TODO

+Swap

+Can we optimize disk writeback by looking for other blocks that are in the buffer cache for the chunk we will write and doing them too providing not in swap mode ?

+Rework ldir loops to be a bit faster

+Optimized fork()

+Init and test for ACIA devices on other ports, set them to a safe dummy if absent (2 bytes RAM as a "not busy" ACIA)

+ACIA mode setting

+Why doesn't interrupt work on Z80 ? (emulator issue ?)

+Floppy disk driver

+Can we build without -Os

+Other disk sizes and make them a config option

+Driver for older disks 7MB etc (plus build a smaller image for them)